micropython/micropython/docs/design_guide.rst

     DS3231 real-time clock.

     :param ~busio.I2C i2c_bus: The I2C bus the DS3231 is connected to.
     :param int address: The I2C address of the device.
+Defaults to :const:`0x40`

 Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^